 Below, we provide an overview of some of the best Voice over Internet Protocol (VoIP) services.
 We’ll discuss key features and limitations to help you select the best softphone for business.

-9 best softphones for business
+Breaking down the best softphones for business

 Our top picks include a wide range of services and apps that suit different types of customers.
 For example, RingCentral focuses on enterprise users, while OpenPhone is ideal for growing teams and small businesses.